MauroDruwel/Gesture-recognition-sensor-module/README.md

 This example shows how you can use the Whadda WPSE358 gesture recognition sensor module with an Arduino® compatible board.
 The example program presses the left and right arrow keys when you make certain hand gestures.
 **Important!!!
 This example is really difficult because you need to flash the Arduino Uno with specific firmware.**
+You can download the firmware in the folder __Firmware To Flash__.
+See https://docs.arduino.cc/hacking/software/DFUProgramming8U2 about how to flash firmware to your Arduino.
 ### Library dependencies
 * RevEng_PAJ7620